dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveHL7Application.rst

     (hl7NoPatientCreateMessageType)"
     "
+    .. _hl7PatientArrivalMessageType:

+    :ref:`HL7 Patient Arrival Message Type <hl7PatientArrivalMessageType>`",string,"Message Type of HL7 messages which triggers the change the status of Scheduled Procedure Steps associated with the Patient from SCHEDULED to ARRIVED.
+Overwrite value specified on Device level.
+Enumerated values: ADT^A10.

+    (hl7PatientArrivalMessageType)"
+    "
     .. _hl7UseNullValue:

     :ref:`Use HL7 Null Value <hl7UseNullValue>`",boolean,"Specifies if HL7 v2 null values (specified in segment field as `|""""|`) are used in sent HL7 messages for not present or empty entity attributes.
 Required to unset entity attributes at the remote HL7 Application.
 Overwrites value specified on Device level.